AviatrixSystems/Docs/HowTos/insane_mode.rst

 What are the performance benchmarks?
 ---------------------------------------------

-Insane mode is available on AWS for C5 series and C5n series.
-It is also available on Azure.
-For more performance test results and how to tune your environment to get the best performance, check out `this document. <https://docs.aviatrix.com/HowTos/insane_mode_perf.html>`_
+Insane mode is available on AWS and Azure.
+For more performance test results and information about how to tune your environment to get the best performance, check out `this document. <https://docs.aviatrix.com/HowTos/insane_mode_perf.html>`_

 How does Insane Mode work?